WANDEX/twitchez/README.md

 twitchez - TUI client for twitch.tv with thumbnails support that works right in your terminal.

-Terminal is not required to support image rendering, ueberzug will handle that.\
+Support of rendering images by the terminal is not required, ueberzug will handle that.\
 You may ask -- **"Is this magic?"** -- Well **YES**, the black magic!
 Welcome to the club!

 https://user-images.githubusercontent.com/15724752/152787467-dc2a8871-43e5-4530-94b1-e14383c8b18e.mp4